sffjunkie/configfiles-templates/Readme.md

+# Configfiles

+* files - Files to be copied as-is to the target machine
-Jinja2 Templates for linux configfiles
+* templates - Jinja2 Templates for linux configfiles